LadDeep/Sneakerama/Rohin_Ashwinkumar_Sharma_README.md

 -- Note: Validation is added for fields of both new event and event registration forms.

 #### Services
-- events.js: It contains functions which makes call to backend api for events and return response of the apis according to frontend.
+- events.js: This service file hosts functions responsible for interfacing with the backend APIs related to events.
+They handle calls to the backend and process the responses in a manner suitable for the frontend.

 #### CSS